Future Growth in the DFR Telecoms Network

 In general one exchange was designated as the "Central" Exchange and all the others in the scheme were known as satellite exchanges.
 Each satellite had its own junction route to the central exchange and calls to others satellites were made by using the central exchange as a tandem.

 Such an arrangement appears to be much simpler and to make savings on line plant.
-However the line plant savings are offset by the need for complex discriminating equipment in the satelite exchanges.
+However the line plant savings are offset by the need for complex discriminating equipment in the satellite exchanges.
 It can be seen that dialling 3, 4 or 5 at Lydney Signal Box requires a call to be made via a single junction group to Norchard.
 Norchard needs to know whether the caller dialled 3, 4 or 5 when the call arrives at Norchard and yet the number has already been dialled to get the call to Norchard.
 This implies that the Lydney Junction exchange would need to store the initial digit dialled and repeat it to Norchard.
 Then there would be a need to store the final two digits dialled as they would be received whilst the initial digit was being pulsed out to Norchard.
 Lastly the two stored final digits would need to be pulsed out to Norchard for the call to be completed.
 This was the sequence of events used in the final versions of the satellite exchanges.

-Three main schemes were used.
+Three satellite schemes were used. :

-Trombone Working This was the simplest arrangement and it did not last long with the GPO as it used junction pairs even when the call was between two customers on the same satellite exchange.
+Trombone Working : This was the simplest arrangement and it did not last long with the GPO as it used junction pairs even when the call was between two customers on the same satellite exchange.

 When the customer lifts his handset he receives dial tone from a first selector at the central exchange.
 It is then simple to route the call to any incoming final at any of the exchanges within the linked numbering scheme.
 The big disadvantage is that all calls that start and end at Lydney Junction would be routed via Norchard, thus using two junctions (tromboning) for the whole duration of the call.
-However for such a location as Lydney Signal Box, where most calls are to Norchard, the scheme would probably be quite effective.
+However for such a location as Lydney Signal Box, where most calls are to Norchard, the scheme is quite effective.

-Discriminating Repeater Working
+Discriminating Repeater Working :

 This is a variant on trombone working which was fairly widely used with Siemens 16 equipment.
 When a caller lifts his handset, he is connected to a discriminating repeater relay set.
 This has two uniselector hunters.
 Both operate on seizure.
 The selector hunter rotates to find a local discriminating selector and the junction hunter looks for a junction to the central exchange.
 Dial tone is therefore obtained from the central exchange, unless all junctions are busy when the discriminating selector can handle a local call.